-Last January, I started back to college after being out for several years and several years before that.
+Last January, I started thinking about Going to College as an Adult after being out for several years and several years before that.

 I have a hard time finishing my degree, which I've changed like 5 times since I initially started in 1999.
 Yes, really, that long ago!
 I quit after finding out I was pregnant with my oldest, went back, quit again when his bio-father walked out, went back after my youngest was born and I lost my job, quit again when my job wouldn't accommodate to my school schedule.